Global Public Health Bachelor of Science Degree

 - Global Public Health BS

-RIT’s global public health major explores current health issues in order to prevent disease, improve health, and help people attain health equity across the world.
+RIT’s degree in public health explores current health issues in order to prevent disease, improve health, and help people attain health equity locally and across the world.

 Overview for Global Public Health BS

-Why Pursue a Global Public Health Degree at RIT?
+Why Pursue a Degree in Public Health at RIT?

-- A Cutting-Edge Curriculum: Innovative courses pertinent to today’s local, regional, national, and international health issues prepare you for a high-demand position in global public health or graduate-level training in a wide range of clinical medicine and other health related fields.
+A Cutting-Edge Public Health Courses: Innovative courses pertinent to today’s local, regional, national, and international public health issues prepare you for a high-demand position in global public health or graduate-level training in a wide range of clinical medicine and other health-related fields.

-- The Perfect Pre-Med Degree: StemJobs.com has rated a degree in public health as the best option for pre-med students.
+The Perfect Pre-Med or Pre-Law Degree: StemJobs.com has rated a degree in public health as the best option for pre-med students, and course work provides a great foundation for law school.

 In March of 2020, the world watched as the COVID-19 virus spread around the world.
 As the virus quickly reached every town and city across the globe, it became imperative for local, national, and international public health officials to communicate and collaborate to understand the virus, treat patients who tested positive, and identify ways to mitigate its spread.
 It was, perhaps, the first time many watched a worldwide public health crisis play out in real-time.